 What is it?
 You probably know it in its shortened form “tarp.”
-It is a huge sheet of strong and waterproof material.
+It is a large sheet of the strong and waterproof liner.

 The word tarpaulin comes from tar and pall, meaning sheets for covering ships.
-High-Density Polyethylene (HDPE) tarpaulin is made from cross weaved fabric.
-The fabric is further laminated with plastic.
+High-Density Polyethylene (HDPE) tarpaulin is made from cross-weaved fabric.
+The fabric is further double-coated pe film.

-This is the plastic industry’s latest technological development to give you a great tarp.
+This is the plastic industry’s latest technological development to give you a good chemical stability tarp.

 Types of Tarpaulin

-- Polyvinyl chloride (vinyl): This is for industrial or heavy-duty use.
-It is waterproof and has great abrasion resistance and tear strength.
+This is for industrial or heavy-duty use.
+It has water resistance, great abrasion resistance, and tear strength.

 How to Make PE Tarpaulin

 Polyethylene is PE tarpaulin made from polyethylene material.
 A liquid called Naphtha is produced when petroleum is refined.
 The naptha undergoes cracking to produce ethylene.
 Ethylene is then polymerized to produce polyethylene pellets.
 The process is controlled under catalyst, pressure, and temperature.
-The low-density polyethylene (LDPE) is produced through high-pressure polymerization.
+Low-density polyethylene (LDPE plastic) is produced through high-pressure polymerization.
 Alternatively, high-density polyethylene is produced (HPDE) through a low-pressure process.
-HDPE is useful for making other plastic items such as plastic bags and garbage cans
+HDPE is useful for making other plastic items such as plastic bags and garbage cans.

 After getting high-density polyethylene (HDPE), you’ve 2 options leading to either 3 or 5 layers.